c9/templates/ws-python/files/workspace/README.md

 Here are some steps to get you started:

-1) Use your terminal to install and start MySQL:

-    $ mysql-ctl start

-2) Run syncdb command to sync models to database and create Django's default superuser and auth system
+1) Run syncdb command to sync models to database and create Django's default superuser and auth system

     $ python manage.py syncdb

-3) Run Django
+2) Run Django

     $ python manage.py runserver $IP:$PORT

-4) Open your project in the shape of 'https://projectname-c9-username.c9.io/'
+3) Open your project from 'https://HOSTNAME/' or the admin page from 'https://HOSTNAME/admin'

 Happy coding!